Note

 # this function is a must be part of each unit class

-# as it dictates which parameters of the unit we would like to save to the databse
+# as it dictates which parameters of the unit we would like to save to the database

 # or csv files